The North Face Sunsets FutureLight Logo Following Legal Dispute

 The Denver-based brand, which is owned by VF Corporation, posted a statement about the matter on its website.

-On the page, titled “Our Deep Respect for Artists,” The North Face says the logo’s similarity to Futura’s creation was coincidental and the result of trying to honor an element of the brand’s history, not an attempt to steal anyone’s intellectual property.
+On the page, titled “Our Deep Respect for Artists,” The North Face said the logo’s similarity to Futura’s creation was coincidental and the result of trying to honor an element of the brand’s history, not an attempt to steal anyone’s intellectual property.

 “Our FutureLight apparel technology launched October 1, 2019, and its logo was conceived and designed by our internal creative team to represent the nanospinning technology used to make FutureLight products.
 The logo was also inspired by the shape of the geodesic dome tent, which has been a key icon of The North Face brand for nearly 50 years.
 Any resemblance to Futura’s signature atomic element design was entirely coincidental and not part of our internal design team’s inspiration.”

-Despite this, The North face will be backing away from the original logo.
-“While The North Face is confident there has been no infringement in this case, we are committed to supporting creative artists and their communities.
+Despite this, The North face will be backing away from the original logo: “While The North Face is confident there has been no infringement in this case, we are committed to supporting creative artists and their communities.
 As a sign of that commitment and a sincere gesture of goodwill, we will begin to phase out and discontinue the use of the Futurelight circular nanospinning logo design out of deep respect for Futura and his work.”

 The North Face concluded its statement by saying it has “clarified the original intent behind our FutureLight logo with Futura and his legal representatives many times and worked to find amicable solutions to reconcile this matter outside of a court for nearly two years.
 Unfortunately, these conversations have not proven successful, but we remain hopeful that we can reach a place of mutual understanding and agreement.”